GeNeFRAG/SummarizePDF/README.md

 <h2>Usage</h2>

 <p>To use the script, you need to provide the OpenAI API key and organization in the <code>openai.toml</code> file.
-The script takes two command line arguments:</p>
+The script takes three command line arguments:</p>
 <ol>
   <li><code>maxtokens</code> : maximum number of tokens to be generated in the summary</li>
   <li><code>URL to PDF</code>: URL of the PDF that needs to be summarized</li>